Act / Act of Parliament

 A speech made by the Sovereign or Governor-General to officially open a session of Parliament.
 The Speech from the Throne outlines the Government's legislative and policy plans.

-Rules made by the House of Representatives that govern its proceedings.
+Rules made by the House that govern its proceedings and its committees. (see also Speaker’s Rulings and Sessional orders)

 State Opening of Parliament